Thoughtscript/truth-predicate-eliminability-sorting-algorithm/README.md

    true == ![]; // -> false
    false == ![]; // -> true
    ```
-6. It provides both a philosophical *and* technical solution (formal proof of correctness).
+6. It provides both a philosophical *and* technical solution (formal proof of its correctness).
-7. It gets all the phenomena and is **Consistent**.
+7. It gets all the phenomena and is **Consistent** (by mathematical induction).
 8. On **Classicality** itself:
    * Note: **KFG** *does not* commit one to the "truth"/"correctness" of **Classical Logic** (merely that **Classical Logic** is **Logically Consistent** and therefore should not be hastily abandoned for **Non-Classical Logic** upon consideration of the **Liar Paradox**).
    * In other words, the **Logical Realism** debate (e.g. - "Which Logic (if any) or Logics are the ultimate descriptin of reality or *The Correct Logic*") is a *separate* concern (although **KFG** might be of interest in that debate too).